DemianLi96/CS769_project/README.md

 - **`data/`**: This folder contains the data used for reimplementing the LLaVA model.

-- **`gpt.py`**: This file illustrates using OpenAI's API to generate a descriptive response about an image.

 - **`llava_finetune_using_custom_dataset.ipynb`**: This file uses a custom dataset, combining natural language processing and vision tasks for multi-modal learning.

 ## Architecture